When someone visits your website they form an opinion in as little as three seconds!

 4. Social Proof

 Social media proof is so relevant and necessary for any and every business these days – it is the 21st Century after all!
-It falls into the category of ‘trust building’, in that if you don’t have even a basic presence on social media people wont take your business seriously.
+It falls into the category of ‘trust-building’, and people want human connection.

 Facebook and Instagram accounts are free and easy to set up, guys!
 So make sure your links are present.
 I’m not saying that they need to be the feature of your homepage, but they do need to make an appearance somewhere.